azrafe7/pakofill/README.md

 A compress/uncompress polyfill useful for targets that don't directly support them.

 ## overview
-This lib tries to fill in the `run()` functions in `haxe.zip.Compress/Uncompress` where they're not directly supported.
+This lib tries to fill in the `run()` functions in `haxe.zip.Compress/Uncompress` when they're not directly supported.

 It does so with customs versions that fall back to using [hxPako](https://github.com/azrafe7/hxPako) if no supported implementation is available.

 For example the _plain_ js target doesn't have an implementation for compressing bytes yet.
-This lib aims to fix that, using the same `run()` function signature.
+This lib aims to fix that, using a `run()` function with the same signature of that implemented in `haxe.zip`.

-It's almost a drop-in replacement.
-The only thing that you have to do is `import pakofill.Compress/Uncompress` instead of `haxe.zip.Compress/Uncompress`.
+It's _almost_ a drop-in replacement.

+The **only** thing that you have to do is `import pakofill.Compress/Uncompress` instead of `import haxe.zip.Compress/Uncompress`.

 (**NOTE:** this is intended - for transparency/easy-debugging -, as after thinking about it I came to the conclusion that shadowing `haxe.zip` directly would cause more harm than good)